 Kaltura shines when it comes to extensibility.
 The open source nature of their software means that a community of users create and share countless add-ons and integrations.

-The downside of Kaltura’s extensibility is that the platform can be confusing to use.
+The downside of Kaltura’s extensibility, however, is that the platform can be confusing to use.
 With so many different features, it can be overwhelming for beginner users.

 Kaltura doesn’t publish pricing information on their website.
 However, industry chatter posits that plans start at about $1000 per month and go up from there.
-You can read more about this platform’s pay-as-you-go pricing for further details.
+For more details, you can read about this platform’s pay-for-what-you-use pricing model.

 Overview and company history